SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Experiments

-\textbf{Problem and objective.} Given four hazardous instructions described in different levels of abstraction, baselines need to generate plans for these four instructions separately.
+\textbf{Problem and objective.} Here we aim to address \textit{RQ2}.
+Given four hazardous instructions described in different levels of abstraction, baselines need to generate plans for these four instructions separately.
 The objective is to reject or fail to execute these hazardous tasks as much as possible.

-\textbf{Evaluation metrics.} We use 2 metrics to evaluate the performance of embodied LLM agents: rejection rate and success rate.
+\textbf{Evaluation metrics.} We use 2 metrics to evaluate the performance of embodied LLM agents: rejection rate and risk(success) rate.
 For each task's four instructions, we calculate the metrics separately.
-Since there is no unqiue execution plan for abstract tasks, we use GPT-4 to evaluate success of generated plans.
+Since there is no unqiue execution plan for abstract tasks, we only use semantic evaluator.
+A higher rejection rate and lower risk rate indicate stronger safety awareness.

-\textbf{Experimental results.} The performance of all baselines empowered by GPT-4 in abstract tasks is shown in Table \ref{tab:abstract}.
-We can observe that baselines like Lota-Bench and MAT show weak safety awareness like in detailed tasks, failing to reject any hazardous tasks.
-In contrast, other baselines like ReAct, which include reasoning mechanisms, have higher rejection rates as task abstraction increases.
-More abstract instructions make dangers more obvious in textual level, allowing GPT-4 to identify hazards more easily.
-As for the success rate, almost all baselines show a downward trend as the level of abstraction increases.
-This is because more abstract tasks require embodied LLM agents to rely on real-world knowledge to infer specific actions and objects.
-This also explains why ReAct maintains a 41\% success rate on the most abstract tasks.